The Brayherds are coming to take back the Eightpoints

 There are three different Dragon Ogor fighter types in the Beasts of Chaos warband:

-The Dragon Ogor with Paired Ancient Weapons has a Move of 6, 30 Wounds and 4 Toughness, as does the two other Dragon Ogors.
-The Paired Weapons Ogor’s main feature is his whopping 5 Strength 4 attacks – if you are close enough to attack twice, that’s a lot of chances for hitting his critical damage of 4!
+The Dragon Ogor with Paired Ancient Weapons has a Move of 6″, 30 Wounds and 4 Toughness, as the two other Dragon Ogors.
+The Paired Weapons Ogor’s main feature is his whopping 5 Strength-4 attacks – if you are close enough to attack twice, that’s a lot of chances for hitting his critical damage of 4!

 I think the Paired Weapons Ogor can be a strong defensive fighter: get him on an objective, and his high Wounds characteristic means he will probably survive an attempt by the enemy to take him out.
 Next time it’s his turn to activate, he can take his attackers out with a double attack action of his hefty attack profile.

 The thing keeping them from being amazing is that their abilities don’t really support what they are otherwise good at.
-For this reason, I would recommend taking Bullgors instead of Dragon Ogors in many situations, unless you really need the extra movement.
+For this reason, I would recommend taking Bullgors instead of Dragon Ogors in many situations, unless you really need the extra movement or have a Dragon Ogor Shaggoth.

-There are 4 different Bullgor fighter types in the Beasts of Chaos warband roster, two of them Leaders.
+There are 3 different Bullgor fighter types in the Beasts of Chaos warband roster, each with their own Leader version called Bloodkine.

-The Bullgor with Bullgor Axes costs 190 points.
-It has 30 wounds, 4 Toughness and 4 Strength 5 attacks.
+The Bullgor with Paired Bullgor Axes has 30 wounds, 4 Toughness and 4 Strength-5 attacks.

-All of this is roughly on par or a tiny bit worse than the Dragon Ogor equivalent, but the Bullgor Double Ability Bloodgorge makes it all worthwhile: It lets you heal a number of wounds equal to the value of the dice rolled for the ability after taking an enemy fighter down in the same activation.
+All of this is roughly on par or a tiny bit worse than the Dragon Ogor equivalent, but the Bullgor Double Ability Bloodgorge makes it all worthwhile: it lets you heal a number of wounds equal to the ability’s value after taking an enemy fighter down in the same activation.

-The Leader version has 5 more wounds, an extra attack and an extra point of critical damage, but costs 245 points, which is a lot when other warbands have Leaders with similar profiles plus more interesting abilities for less points.
+The Leader version, the Bloodkine with Paired Bullgor Axes, has 5 more wounds, an extra attack and an extra point of critical damage, but costs a lot when other warbands have Leaders with similar profiles plus more interesting abilities for less points.

-The Bullgor with Bullgor Great Axe is also 190 points, and has the same statline and ability as its dual-wielding brother, but it has 2 melee attacks with a critical damage of 6, which is really good.
+The Bullgor with Bullgor Great Axe has the same stat-line and ability as its dual-wielding brother, but it has 3 melee attacks with a critical damage of 6, which is really good.
 If you can get it into a situation where it can attack twice, you have a shot at doing good damage.
-If you want to field one of these, I suggest you do it as its Leader version, which has 3 of those attacks, but with a critical damage of 8.
+If you want to field one of these, I suggest you take it as its Leader version, the Bloodkine with Bullgor Great Axe (or the Doombull, see below), which has 3 of those attacks, but with a critical damage of 8.

 A critical damage of 8 is among the highest in the game, and can be an intimidating factor to the enemy even before any attack dice are rolled.
-It costs 250 points, but at least you’re getting something extraordinary for the steep points cost, and if you can heal him up with Bloodgorge between fights, he can end up dealing a ton of damage to elite targets.
+It is expensive, but at least you’re getting something extraordinary for the steep points cost, and if you can heal him up with Bloodgorge between fights, he can end up dealing a ton of damage to elite targets.

 The Bullgors are big chunks of wounds with a cool Double ability and some strong attacks, but the Great Axe Leader stands out as the most useful of the bunch.